khulnasoft-lab/design.khulnasoft.com/contents/accessibility/vpat.md

 ---
-name: VPAT Conformance Report
+name: GitLab Accessibility Conformance Report
 ---

 ## Revised Section 508 Edition

-### VPAT® Version 2.2 – July 2018
+### Based on VPAT® Version 2.4

-- **Name of Product/Version:** GitLab Enterprise Edition 11.6
+- **Name of Product/Version:** GitLab 13.5
+- **Report Date:** December, 2020
 - **Product Description:** From project planning and source code management to CI/CD and monitoring, GitLab is a single application for [the entire DevOps lifecycle](https://about.gitlab.com/stages-devops-lifecycle/).
-- **Date:** December, 2018
 - **Contact information:** [ux@gitlab.com](mailto:ux@gitlab.com)
-- **Notes:** This evaluation only refers to GitLab the product and does not include the about.gitlab.com website.
+- **Notes:** This evaluation only refers to GitLab the product and does not include the [about.gitlab.com](https://about.gitlab.com/) or [docs.gitlab.com](https://docs.gitlab.com/ee/) websites.
 - **Evaluation Methods Used:** Conformance to the listed accessibility standards has been evaluated by GitLab using a combination of static analysis tools and manual testing with assistive technologies.
-These tools include: [Axe plugin for Chrome](https://chrome.google.com/webstore/detail/axe/lhdoppojpmngadmnindnejefpokejbdd?hl=en-US) and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/axe-devtools/), Lighthouse, and iOS VoiceOver.
+These tools include: [Axe plugin for Chrome](https://chrome.google.com/webstore/detail/axe/lhdoppojpmngadmnindnejefpokejbdd?hl=en-US) and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/axe-devtools/), [Lighthouse](https://developers.google.com/web/tools/lighthouse/), and iOS VoiceOver.

 ### Applicable Standards/Guidelines